 1602 North Treadaway - 325-677-7811 - Open weekdays, 8 a.m. to 5 p.m.

 This active boot workshop is in full view, and the owners are always willing to take guests around to see the whole boot-making process.
 Each boot has a story, and the shop includes a nice-sized room stocked with Leddy boots that guests can peruse.
 Leddy's celebrity clients have included Western singing stars such as George Jones, Mel Tillis, Larry Gatlin, Jerry Lee Lewis and Buck Owens.
 Famous ranchers and not-so-famous hard-working farmers love to order Leddy's boots and don't mind that he there is normally a six-month to one-year waiting list.

 1042 Cottonwood (off Treadaway) - 325-670-9888

 Terry Lankford fashions ranch-style furniture and accessories that capture the natural beauty of Texas Mesquite.
 His creations are in demand through custom orders from around the country, but he often has pieces for sale right outside his workshop.

 517 Oak St. - 325-673-9000 - Open Mon-Sat, 9 a.m. to 5:30 p.m.

 Owner Damon Albus stocks cowboy accessories and crafts custom hats.
 Guests are welcome to look at the workshop, where he also creates custom leather goods.
 5-D is a complete hat shop and can handle any service your might need for a new hat or refurbishing your favorite old hat.

-Complete your tour at the Historic Village.
-The Village displays and interprets the area's history from the 1870s to 1920s Over 21-buildings filled with artifacts an extensive collection of Indian artifacts and firearms await you!
+Complete your tour at the History Center.
+The TCHC displays and interprets the area's history from the 1870s to 1920s Over 21-buildings filled with artifacts an extensive collection of Indian artifacts and firearms await you!